cloudquery/cloudquery/website/pages/docs/advanced-topics/monitoring.md

 ## OpenTelemetry (Preview)

 ELT workloads can be long running and sometimes it is necessary to better understand what calls are taking the most time; to potentially optimize those on the plugin side, ignore them or split them to a different workload.
-Plugins come with open-telemetry library built-in but it is up to the plugin author to instrument the most important parts - usually it is the API SDKs - this way it is possible to see what calls take the longest time, where throttling and errors are happening.
+Plugins come with an OpenTelemetry library built in, but it is up to the plugin author to instrument the most important parts--usually the API calls--this way it is possible to see what calls take the longest time, or where throttling and errors are happening.

 CloudQuery supports [OpenTelemetry](https://opentelemetry.io/) tracing out of the box and can be enabled easily via [configuration](/docs/reference/source-spec).